carinamenke/vorto/README.md

 - Create vocabulary cards including images and audio files
 - Manage your vocabulary learning progress by moving those words that you have successfully learned to a separate stack
 - Search for vocabulary
-- Set up collections to group vocabs based on topic areas

 I developed the app as my final project during the [neuefische coding bootcamp](https://www.neuefische.de/) beginning of 2020 in Hamburg, Germany.